 Much as I love solo traveling, I often end up with very few photos of myself during the trip.
 Of course, I can always ask passers-by for help, but not all of those photos look the way I want them to be.

-SeoulMate eliminates this drawback for me as their guides all LOVE taking photos.
-During my tour with them, the tour guides helped me take photos anywhere I wanted to.
-We also took a lot of group photos, as the guides wanted us to preserve good memories of Seoul even after we’d left.
+SeoulMate helped me solve this problem as their guides all LOVE taking photos.
+We also took many group photos, as the guides wanted us to preserve good memories of Seoul even after we left.

 4. More tour guides for fewer tourists